Divy1211/Deapth-First-Search/README.md

 # Maze Gen (DFS and recursive backtracking)
 1. I have coded a DFS recursive backtracking based maze generator program in Processing (a java animations library), my code is a bit messy but i think it will be readable enough.
 You can run the code in the Processing Developement Environment (PDE) itself.
-2. It has very basic . if you find a bug you can open a pull request
+2. If you find a bug you can open a pull request

 # Prerequisities
 1. You should have Java installed.